UBC Old Boys Ravens: History

 A Pat Palmer coached squad won the Ravens fifth provincial title over Cowichan in 1994 with some supporters even taking a helicopter to the game on Vancouver Island and briefly hovering overhead to catch a bird's-eye view.

 The Old Boys have consistently provided players to the B.C., Canada, and other world-renowned representative teams.
 Barry Legh, the first club president, who served for a number of years as coach, played fullback for Canada and played for the I.R.F.U.
 President's XV against Ireland and the Wolfhounds during Ireland's Centenary Year in 1974.
 Barry went on to coach at UBC as well as coach the provincial and national teams.
 He coached Canada at the inaugural World Cup in 1987, with Spence McTavish, also a club founder, playing for Canada and BC from 1970 until he retired from international rugby in 1987 following the inaugural World Cup in New Zealand.
 Spence made 22 international appearances and captained Canada's tours to Argentina in 1981, to Japan in 1982 and to the Hong Kong Sevens on a number of occasions.
 The Irish Wolfhounds selected him in 1973 for a tour round Ireland, and the World XV in 1976 to help celebrate the Cardiff R.F.C's Centenary.

 Lock Ro Hindson earned thirty-one caps from 1973 until 1990.
 He became a fixture at the Hong Kong Sevens for many years and earned selection on the Southern Hemisphere Barbarian tour to South Africa.

 Jack Shaw represented Canada against France in 1978 and served as club captain and coach.
 He too played with the Irish Wolfhounds in 1973 and is legendary in the annals of Canadian Rugby for ripping the lapels off the President of the Canadian Rugby Union's jacket, an act that curtailed his international career.

-During the late eighties the Old Boys attracted a number of Canada's best young players who have not only played for their club and country, but have also gone on to play in the new professional era.
+During the late eighties, the Ravens attracted a number of Canada's best young players who had not only played for their club and country, but had also gone on to play in the new professional era.

 John Graf, one of Canada's finest players, played for Canada fifty-four times, and was a member of the 1991, 1995 and 1999 World Cup teams.
 He played professionally in Wales.

 Scott Stewart enjoyed a strong professional career in England with Harlequins and Bedford.
 He is the most capped Raven with 64 appearances for Canada.